EXXETA/wordpress-plugin-donations/README.md

 **NOTE:** Currently this plugin is in German language available only.

 ### Features
-- Six donation products/campaigns
+- Seven donation products/campaigns
 - Providing easy banner content (for cart page):
     - Shortcode: `[wp_donations_banner]`
     - Gutenberg Block: `Spendemünzen`
 - Campaign reports
     - Automatically generating reports
-    - mail delivery of report content
+    - Mail delivery of report content
     - Reports are persistent and transparently accessible in custom backend section
     - Three interval modes: *weekly*, *monthly*, *quarterly*
     - Custom report live preview
+    - Report generation is checked once a day
-- No privacy impact of this plugin
+- No impact on privacy of customers of this plugin

-# Installation
+# Installation procedure
 1. Be sure to meet the listed requirements for the web server and the wordpress installation.
 2. Extract provided archive of this plugin to `wp-content/plugins` directory.
 3. Activate this plugin in Wordpress plugin page.
-4. Configure plugin settings in `Settings > Donations`.
+4. Configure plugin settings in `Settings > Spendenübersicht`.

 # Setup
 - Install and activate this plugin in your wordpress installation.
-- Add the banner to your *WooCommerce* cart page by using a block (in "Gutenberg" editor) or use a shortcode (documented below).
-Technically both ways lead to the same result.
+- Add the banner to your *WooCommerce* cart page by using a block (in "Gutenberg" editor) or as an alternative you use a shortcode (documented below).
+Technically both ways lead to the same markup/result.

 ### Products
 This plugin will create one new product category in a WooCommerce shop called "Spendemünzen" containing